ausias-armesto/testing-workflows/.github/files/pr-close-release.md

    NOTE: Don't include the deployment of HoprChannels, because this will be re-deployed anyway by the CD system.
    Changes should be committed locally.

-- [ ] Assess that all checks have passed successfullyWait for the docker images builds to finish.
+- [ ] Assess that all CI checks have passed successfully and wait for the docker images builds to finish.
 - [ ] Get the approval from at least 2 members
-- The PR will be merged automatically when all checks have passed